How to Modernise Your Kitchen

 3. Stacks of storage

-You can also try installing large, deep drawers in some areas rather than cupboards as they tend to fit more and you can pack them more efficiently.
+Another effective storage hack is installing large, deep drawers rather than cupboards.
+These tend to fit more bulkier items and you can pack them more efficiently given the extra space they create.

 4. Rip up the floor